spectaclelabs/miles/README.md

                    10.f, 11.f}, 2.05);
 }

-// Create an instance of our custom scale
+// Create two scale, one using the standard tuning and one using our custom
+// tuning
 Scale scaleA = MajorScale();
 Scale scaleB = MajorScale(CustomTuning());